 A bee bath is a safe source of water for bees.
 The water needs to be shallow, so the bees won’t drown.
 The bee bath needs to be in a sunny, sheltered spot – that bees will want to visit.

 Begin with selecting a shallow dish for your bee bath.
-It is important that the dish is shallow as bees don’t need a lot of water.
+It is important that the dish is shallow.
 A vessel that is too deep the bees can drown in the water.
-We used a shallow dish that was supposed to be a table top bird feeder.
-Other options that would work are a pot saucer, a baking dish and even an old plate.
+We used a shallow dish that was supposed to be a tabletop bird feeder or bird bath.

 The next step is filling the dish with something that the bees can stand on and easily access the water.
 We chose to use small pebbles and a few larger rocks.
-You could also use marbles or beads.
-The pebbles give the bees something to stand on while they drink from the water.
+The pebbles give the bees something to safely stand on while they drink from the water.

 When it comes to deciding where to place the bee bath, think about where bees will be hanging out in your garden.
-If you have already filled your garden with plants that bees love then this won’t be a problem.
-If you aren’t sure what plants bees love take a look at our post that is filled with tips for growing a bee garden.
+If you have already filled your garden with plants that bees love then this won't be a problem.
+If you aren't sure what plants bees love take a look at our post which is filled with tips for creating a bee garden.
 We have been rotating the location of our bee bath.
+In general, it is best to place it in a partially sunny spot.
+This way the water won't evaporate too quickly and the bees will be comfortable.
 Now that our bee balm and purple cone flowers are starting to bloom, we moved the bath to that area of the garden.

-The final step is perhaps the hardest step – remembering to fill the bee bath with water.
-The bath has such a small amount of water that it evaporates incredibly quickly.
-We fill ours twice a day.
-Don’t be afraid to overfill the bath, the excess water will evaporate in no time at all.
+The final step is perhaps the hardest step - remembering to fill the bee bath with water.
+The bath has such a small amount of water that it evaporates quickly.
+We fill ours once a day.
+Don't be afraid to overfill the bath, the excess water will evaporate in no time at all.
+And, the rain does a great job of keeping the bath full too.

-Now, I haven’t actually witnessed any bees in our bee bath, but the water is available for them when they need it.
+Now, I haven't actually witnessed any bees in our bee bath, but the water is available for them when they need it.
 This bath is also useful for butterflies.
 Butterflies need water too.
-Another great addition to all gardens are large rocks where butterflies and bees can stretch our their wings.
-Butterflies like to rest on dry, sunny spots in gardens.
+Another great addition to all gardens is large rocks where butterflies and bees can stretch out their wings.
+Butterflies like to rest in dry, sunny spots in gardens.

 Make a real flower suncatcher with Messy Little Monsters